 The federal Water Pollution Control Act (PL 92-500), also known as the Clean Water Act (CWA), requires states to provide the United States Environmental Protection Agency (USEPA) with an assessment of the quality of their waters (Section 305[b]), a list of waters that do not support their designated uses or attain Water Quality Standards (WQS) and require the development of Total Maximum Daily Loads (TMDLs) (Section 303[d]), and an assessment of status and trends of publicly owned lakes (Section 314).
-Similar to the 2020 reporting cycle, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) (formerly the Michigan Department of Environmental Quality [MDEQ]) is fulfilling these CWA reporting requirements in 2022 through the submission of an Integrated Report (IR).
+Similar to the 2022 reporting cycle, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) is fulfilling these CWA reporting requirements in 2024 through the submission of an Integrated Report (IR).